isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md

 **Best Practices**

 * Always double check if your 3rd party pixels are a click redirect or 1x1 image pixel.
 To verify, drop the pixel on a browser.
 If it redirects, it's a click tracker; if it shows an empty blank browser, it's a 1x1 image pixel that can track any integration event.
-* Download a web-debugging tool like [Fiddler](https://www.telerik.com/fiddler)&nbsp;or&nbsp; [Charles](https://www.charlesproxy.com/)&nbsp;to help pixel check and verify that proper pixels are firing.
+* Download a web-debugging tool like [Fiddler](https://www.telerik.com/fiddler) or  [Charles](https://www.charlesproxy.com/) to help pixel check and verify that proper pixels are firing.

-* Compare 3rd party tracking report with TubeMogul UI within 1 or 2 days of campaign launch and check for discrepancies.&nbsp;If there are discrepancies >10%:
+* Compare 3rd party tracking report with TubeMogul UI within 1 or 2 days of campaign launch and check for discrepancies.
+If there are discrepancies >10%:

     * Follow the below instructions to doublecheck pixel implementation:

         * Run web-debugging tool (Fiddler or Charles)
-        * Go to the TubeMogul&nbsp;UI–>&nbsp;Ads–>&nbsp;Options–> Edit
+        * Go to the TubeMogul UI–> Ads–> Options–> Edit
         * While the ad is playing on the preview page, the web-debugging tool will record all pixels that are firing.
         * Verify the pixels fired with your 3rd party pixel map.